TheShahnawaaz/ShahOJ/TUTORIAL/01-platform-overview.md

 # Platform Overview

-## What is PocketOJ?
+## What is ShahOJ?

-PocketOJ is a **Codeforces-style competitive programming judge system** designed for creating, managing, and testing competitive programming problems.
+ShahOJ is a **Codeforces-style competitive programming judge system** designed for creating, managing, and testing competitive programming problems.
 It follows the standard stdin/stdout interface used in competitive programming contests.

 ## 🏗️ Architecture Overview